TheCanterlonian/DroidBot/README.md

 requires dotnet runtime & SDK installed to run. use "dotnet run" from inside the project folder to run the bot.
 # Token Commands
-when the bot aks for a token, you can also enter some commands instead and it will tell the difference between them and an actual token.
+when the bot asks for a token, you can also enter some commands instead and it will tell the difference between them and an actual token.
 List of Token Commands:
 notYet - exits the program, this is used for debugging read - read the token in the currently existing token file